voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 This backend is similar to cloning a dataset; Snapshots are stored in the same MongoDB database as the original dataset.

-As of Fiftyone Teams version 1.4.0, creating a Snapshot is similar to cloning a dataset in terms of performance and storage needs.
+Creating a Snapshot with this backend is similar to cloning a dataset in terms of performance and storage needs.

 Creating a Snapshot should take roughly the same amount of time as cloning the dataset, and so is proportional to the size of the dataset being versioned.